chatid/chatid-mdwiki/index.md

-ChatID Developer Center
+ChatID Documentation Center
 =======================

-Thank you for visiting the ChatID developer center!
+Thank you for visiting the ChatID documentation center!

 ### Projects